visalso/visalso.github.io/miscellanea.md

 Submitted the thesis to Rice University’s open-access repository on April 24, 2026.

-The up-to-date version (April 26, 2026) can be viewed in the browser below or downloaded here.
+The up-to-date version (April 26, 2026) can be downloaded here.
 The primary change is an improved explanation of the initial vibronic-state preparation under “State preparation and basis rotation” in Sec.
 6.2.1.

 ## IQIM Postdoctoral Fellowship at Caltech (July 2026 -- July 2029)